Top Cat: Broadcast

 Top Cat aired on Wednesday nights in prime time at 8:30 pm.
 Hanna-Barbera created 30 half-hour episodes.
 The show was broadcast in black-and-white but was created in color.
 The show aired on Saturdays in 1962 and 1963 on ABC, and was then rerun (now in color) in various Saturday-morning slots on NBC from 1965 to 1969, and occasionally in the 1980s.

 Reruns of the series aired on Cartoon Network from 1992 until 2004, and on Boomerang from 2000 to 2014 and again from November 26 to 29, 2020.
 Reruns later returned to Boomerang on April 4, 2023.
 The show began airing on MeTV Toons on June 29, 2024.

 Analysis

 Animation historian Christopher P. Lehman says that the series can be seen as social commentary.
 The cats may represent disenfranchised people confined to living in a poor environment.
-Top Cat's get-rich-quick schemes are efforts to escape to a better life.
+Top Cats' get-rich-quick schemes are efforts to escape to a better life.
 The gang faces a human police officer who frustrates their efforts and keeps them trapped in the alley.
 This enforcement of the social order by police ensures, says Lehman, that the cats will not escape their current living conditions.

 Co-creator Bill Hanna said it was one of the wittiest and most sophisticated shows he produced, with a rare appeal to audiences of all ages.